brandonprry/is_a_fetus_a_person/README.md

 ## Taxes

 Can you claim a fetus as a dependent on your taxes?
+The IRS has very strong opinions on what constitutes a person.

 ## Insurance